diivinity/diivinity/README.md

     Pronouns Page: what you can call me, my prns, etc ^_^ NO I DONT HAVE A RENTRY🤑🤑🤑🤑
     YES I HATE MAKING RENTRIES 🤑🤑
-                   it is not required but recommended by me!